Tumaskar/M1_Game_BalloonShooting/1_Requirement/README.md

    ------>  *THIRD LEVEL*   <------

- In third level there are 6 balloons and 6 arrows.
+ In the **tTHIRD LEVEL** of the game there are 6 balloons and 6 arrows.

 If you completed all the three levels, you will be the winner.